An Ideal Candidate

 Lead from Where You Are

-- Fully remote, with a potential for transition to hybrid if preferred
+- Fully remote, with the potential for 1 in-person event if there is interest

 - Leverages the 4 learning methods from BTAA ITLP Program above